 gun companies [Colt, High Standard, and Sturm Ruger].
 Using his strong engineering and inventive background he decided to go out on his own and in 1964 founded Charter Arms.
 McClennahan and David Ecker were

 lifelong friends and in 1967 Ecker became a 50/50 partner in Charter Arms.”
+By 1970 Ecker was an assistant manager for marketing and sales.

 The company went through several name and address changes.
 The early guns (the first 13500 or so) did not display an address on the right side of the barrel, being marked only in capital sans-serif characters: